How to Adjust STIHL FS120 FS200 FS250 FS300 Carburetor

 Turn the engine off and on back again.
 If the engine stops while idling you Turn the LA screw slowly clockwise until the engine runs smoothly.

-The goal of adjusting is to get the engine to run smoothly as possible, so you will have to fine-tune it according to your needs.
+The goal of adjusting is to get the engine to run as smoothly as possible, so you will have to fine-tune it according to your needs.
+Alternatively, you can purchase a stihl fs200 carburetor kit online.